EvanGottschalk/ConnectToExchange/README.md

 [`CCXT`](https://github.com/ccxt/ccxt) - The fantastic `CCXT` library is critical to `ConnectToExchange`.
 Huge thanks to [@kroitor](https://github.com/kroitor) and the many other `CCXT` contributors that made this program possible.

-`GetCurrentTime` - This program is imported to help collect time data in a legible fashion.
+[`GetCurrentTime`](https://github.com/EvanGottschalk/GetCurrentTime) - This program is imported to help collect time data in a legible fashion.
 It also allows for the translation of time stamps.
+You can read more about it here: [github.com/EvanGottschalk/GetCurrentTime](https://github.com/EvanGottschalk/GetCurrentTime)

-`AudioPlayer` - This is a simple program for playing custom audio alerts.
+[`AudioPlayer`](https://github.com/EvanGottschalk/AudioPlayer) - This is a simple program for playing custom audio alerts.
 It can be used with `ConnectToExchange` to warn you if an error occurs.
+You can read more about it here: [github.com/EvanGottschalk/AudioPlayer](https://github.com/EvanGottschalk/AudioPlayer)